-Both races are on SATURDAY
+Both races are on SUNDAY (NEW THIS YEAR)

 The information contained in this section is specific to athletes who wish to complete an Olympic or Sprint Duathlon distance.